Aetna Medicare Supplement Plans

 Medicare Plan F was discontinued in 2020 for newly eligible Medicare recipients born after Jan 1st, 1955.
 If you are a current subscriber to Plan F, you will be grandfathered into the plan each year.
-It’s your choice whether to leave Plan F and opt for something different.
-Although it’s a good plan, many decide to to go with Plan G. Let us help you analyze your current needs to determine if choosing Plan F makes sense for 2021 and beyond.
+It’s your choice to leave Plan F and opt for something different.
+Although it’s a good plan, many decide to go with Plan G. Let us help you analyze your current needs to determine if choosing Plan F makes sense for 2021 and beyond.

 Aetna Medicare Supplement Plan G